IraqOfficial Name: Republic of Iraq

 Visit the Embassy of Iraq for the most current visa information.
 The Embassy of Iraq is located at 3421 Massachusetts Ave, NW, Washington, DC 20007; phone number is 202-742-1600; fax number is 202-333-1129.

-Iraq has imposed HIV/AIDS travel restrictions on all visitors.
+Iraq has imposed HIV/AIDS travel restrictions on all visitors and new residents must have an HIV blood test during their first 10 days in country or face a $125 fine.
 At this time, there is no waiver available for this ineligibility.
 Please verify this information with the Embassy of Iraq before you travel.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.